Martchus/PKGBUILDs/README.md

     * eg. `devel/qt5/update-all-patches.sh "" mingw-w64 qt6` to consider all mingw-w64-qt6-\* packages

 ## Brief documentation about mingw-w64-qt packages
-The Qt project does not support building Qt under GNU/Linux when targeting Windows.
+The Qt project does not support building Qt under GNU/Linux when targeting mingw-w64.
 With Qt 6 they also stopped 32-bit builds.
-They also don't provide static builds for Windows.
+They also don't provide static builds the mingw-w64 target.
 They are also relying a lot on their bundled libraries while my builds aim to build dependencies separately.
 So expect some rough edges when using my packaging.

 Neverthless it make sense to follow the official documentation.
 For concrete examples how to use this packaging with